samanthaming/samanthaming.com/content/tidbits/13-skip-values-in-destructuring.md

 ---
 title: Skipping Values in ES6 Destructuring
 description: You can use blanks to skip over unwanted values in JavaScript.
-Perfect to avoid creating useless variable assignments for values you don’t want during destructuring...
+Perfect to avoid creating useless variable assignments for values you don’t want during destructuring.
 tags: [javascript, es6]
 order: 13
 createdAt: 2018-4-28